Israel prefers diplomacy on Iran but could act alone, Bennett tells IAEA chief | Law-Order

 - Israel

-That dispute has further clouded so-far fruitless attempts by negotiators to resurrect a 2015 Iran nuclear deal that former U.S. President Donald Trump quit in 2018.
-Since Washington's walkout, Iran - which says its nuclear designs are peaceful - has stepped up uranium enrichment, a process that could produce fuel for bombs.
+That dispute has further clouded so far fruitless attempts by negotiators to resurrect a 2015 Iran nuclear deal that former U.S. President Donald Trump quit in 2018.
+Since Washington's walkout and its reimposition of sanctions against Iran, Tehran - which says its nuclear designs are peaceful - has stepped up uranium enrichment, a process that could produce fuel for bombs.

-"And if they do have such a dream, they will never wake up from it," Iran's state-run IRNA news agency quoted Bagheri Kani, who is on an official visit to Norway, as saying.
-Israel's advanced military, widely assumed to have nuclear weapons, this week signaled strategic reach by going public with an air force strike exercise over the Mediterranean Sea and the rare deployment of a naval submarine to the Red Sea.

-But some security analysts question if Israel has the conventional clout to deliver lasting damage to Tehran's distant, dispersed and well-defended nuclear facilities - or to contend with the multi-front fighting with Iranian forces and guerrilla allies that could follow.
+Israel this week signaled strategic reach by going public with an air force strike exercise over the Mediterranean Sea and the rare maneuvering of a naval submarine in the Red Sea.
+But some military analysts question if Israel is capable of delivering lasting damage to Tehran's distant, dispersed and well-defended nuclear facilities - or of contending with the multi-front fighting with Iranian forces and guerrilla allies that could follow.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)